Kirby's Return to Dream Land: Reception

 Kirby's Return to Dream Land received "generally favorable" reviews, based on review aggregator Metacritic.
 According to Nintendo, the game sold 1.31 million copies by March 2012.

-Multiple critics appreciated the return of traditional Kirby gameplay, compared to unique content such as Kirby's Epic Yarn.
-The game was called nostalgic and reminiscent of previous games, with James Stephanie Sterling of Destructoid describing the game as "refreshing" and stating that "Kirby doesn't need to innovate, he just needs to be fun; Return to Dream Land brings the fun in spades."
+Multiple critics appreciated the return of traditional Kirby gameplay, compared to unique content like Kirby's Epic Yarn.
+The game was called nostalgic and reminiscent of prior games, with James Stephanie Sterling of Destructoid describing it as "refreshing" and stating that "Kirby doesn't need to innovate, he just needs to be fun; Return to Dream Land brings the fun in spades."
 The graphics and visuals were praised for being detailed and vibrant.
 GameSpot reviewer Nathan Meunier called the levels beautifully designed, appreciating each one's environment.

 Complaints were raised of how the game lacked difficulty, mostly from the use of multiplayer.
 IGN stated that the game could appeal to a younger audience with a simple difficulty level.